 Classes for the first 12 months of the PA program are held on campus at Heritage University in Toppenish, WA.
 The curriculum is an organ/system-based concept with basic sciences and clinical preparatory sciences coordinated in each module.
 The program has an emphasis in health promotion, disease prevention, cultural sensitivity, ethics, and professionalism.
 The class schedule is Monday through Friday from 9 am to 4 pm with occasional after hour workshops including Saturdays.

 The clinical year is a longitudinal approach.
-During the second 12 months, students are placed in family medicine clinics be based in rural and underserved communities.
-In order to provide continuity, the student will remain in the community to maintain a continuity clinic two to three days a week for the full year, while rotating through specialties, including surgery, internal medicine, emergency medicine, and mental health.
-Sites are primarily in Washington, Oregon, Idaho, Montana, and Alaska.
+During the second 12 months, students are placed in family medicine clinics which are based in rural and underserved communities.
+In order to provide continuity, the student will remain in the family medicine clinic for two to three days per week while rotating through various medical specialties.
+Sites are primarily in Washington, Idaho, Montana, and Alaska.

 Graduates of the Physician Assistant Educational Program at Heritage will take the national certification exam administered by the National Commission of Certification of the Physician Assistant (NCCPA).
 Once certified, PAs may obtain licensure within their state of preference and begin practice with a physician.

 At its September 2017 meeting, the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) placed the Heritage University Physician Assistant program sponsored by Heritage University on Accreditation-Probation status until its next review in September 2018.

 Probation is a temporary status of accreditation conferred when a program does not meet the Standards and when the capability of the program to provide an acceptable educational experience for its students is threatened.